 What do I need to know about remote online notarization in South Dakota?

-As of July 1, 2019, remote notarization is allowed in South Dakota for paper documents, commonly referred to as Remote Ink-Signed Notarization (RIN).
-Remote Notaries can only perform RINs for signers they personally know.
-To become an SD remote Notary, follow the steps in this guide.
+As of July 1, 2024, South Dakota Notaries may register the capability to perform remote online notarization, also known in South Dakota as “e-notarization”.
+To become an SD remote online Notary, follow the steps in this guide.

 If you're not quite ready yet, we have additional resources where you can learn what a Notary is, what they do and why you should become a commissioned Notary.